WCHB: Christian and Gospel programming

 WEXL stayed the course for a time with a mixture of modern and traditional country, but in 1974 the station dropped country music in favor of all-Christian radio programming.
-Current owner Crawford Broadcasting acquired WEXL in 1997 and changed the station's format from a combination of Christian preaching and motivational talk to Urban Gospel.
+Current owner Crawford Broadcasting acquired WEXL in 1997 and changed the station's format from a combination of Christian preaching and motivational talk to urban gospel.

 In 2016, WEXL added an FM translator, fed by sister station WMUZ's HD Radio digital subchannel.
 It began simulcasting WEXL programming on 96.7 MHz at 99 watts.
 The signal is highly directional to the north, to protect the more powerful CHYR-FM in Leamington, Ontario, and WNUC-LP to the east, both of which are also on 96.7 MHz.

-On October 1, 2017, WEXL's call sign was changed to WCHB, as Crawford Broadcasting moved the call letters from its newly acquired AM 1200 WMUZ.
-Ironically, the WCHB calls were first used in 1956 at 1440 on the AM dial, which is now WCHB's competitor station, WMKM.
+On October 1, 2017, WEXL's call sign was changed to WCHB, as Crawford Broadcasting moved the call from its newly acquired AM 1200 WMUZ.
+Ironically, the WCHB call was first used in 1956 at 1440 on the AM dial, which is now WCHB's competitor station, WMKM.